Skip to main content

 "Stop!"
 The oldest Sakhi came running in vain as the rounds were done.
 She decided not to speak up about it.

-"Come princess let's go home." she took her away.
+"Come, princess, let's go home," she said, taking her away.

-On reaching the Palace, they were stunned to see the talks going on about the princess' marriage with the prince of Jaisalmer.
+On reaching the Palace, they were stunned to see the talks going on about the princess's marriage to the prince of Jaisalmer.

 "Kalbhoj...
 I need to speak...."